-SSE’s 1 Year Fix and 2 Year Fix tariffs fix your energy prices for the whole term.
-Plus, if you pay by direct debit, you’ll receive a discount of £40 per year, per fuel.
+SSE’s one-year and two-year fixed tariffs fix your energy prices for the whole term.
+Plus, if you pay by direct debit, you’ll receive a discount per year, per fuel.
 If you sign up to this deal you agree to have a smart meter installed, if you don’t already have one.
-Neither tariff has exit fees.
+These tariffs don't have exit fees.

 This is the default offer from any energy supplier.
 The price you pay for energy can rise or fall at any time, because it’s based on the wholesale price of gas and electricity.
 Unlike its fixed-rate tariffs, SSE’s standard tariff is available to pay-as-you-go (PAYG) customers.
 It’s also the default tariff you’d get put on at the end of a fixed-rate deal too.
 They tend to be the most expensive tariff.

 For a greater level of coverage, some of SSE’s energy tariffs let customers sign up to other products as a bundle.
 Bundles are only available when you pay with Direct Debit.

 SSE Fix and Fibre Bundle includes broadband along with your energy.

 SSE Fix and Protect Bundle includes boiler and heating breakdown cover with your energy.

 Bundles can help you save and keep things simple, compared to buying home emergency cover or broadband deals separately - but it’s always worth checking you’re getting the best deal.

 SSE has a number of all-electric tariffs with variable rates.
 You’ll get different prices for electricity depending on where you live, and the time of day - there’ll be an on and off-peak price.